Join me as I perambulate through some thoughts, stereotypes and cultural differences vis-à-vis discovering France and its countryside.

 I’ve touched on how we ended up in France in a few posts (links below), but I felt it was time to focus a bit closer, on French country life itself.
 After all we have been here a few years now and I have only ever offered a tiny taste.
 (And, as we know, French cuisine is worth enjoying whole heartedly.)
 Come, join in the discovering with us.

 Let’s whack a few stereotypes on the head

 First, I will tell you there are 2 France(s).
 The France of stereotypes ~ snobby waiters, slender chic women, couture fashion, haute cuisine, a lack of willingness to speak English (I mean come on!
-Everyone speaks English?!?
-Yeah right, but that’s another post for sure.), Eiffel tower and a certain joie de vivre (enjoyment of life).
+Everyone speaks English?!?), the Eiffel tower and a certain joie de vivre (enjoyment of life).
 Well, except for that last one, they more or less all reside in Paris.
 Especially the Eiffel tower.

 There is a very real difference between Paris and the rest of France.
 Not unlike many countries, there is a disdain between capital city and countryside, but I think people disdain because they do not understand.
 Ignorance is bliss possibly, but also, well, ignorant.

 France is big.
 Huge in fact, though not as huge as Australia.

 If you haven’t look at a map recently you may not realise that France is rather big.
 More than twice the size of the UK, is just a bit smaller than Texas, and was the largest country in Europe (the EU), until the Ukraine recently stepped in.
 (For those of you in Australia, you swallow us whole a few times over.
 You lot are just huge.)
 So, good sized, and most of it countryside, therefore we’ve got a lot of ground to cover.